CRS in Kenya

 Farming communities across Kenya face prolonged drought and hunger.

 With the Lean Season Looming, CRS Sounds the Alarm Over East Africa Hunger Crisis

 15 million people, including 2 million children, near starvation

 Support and understanding enables families to grow and sustain healthy lives.

 Peer Groups Help Reduce HIV Illness in Kenya

 Honesty and support improve lives and encourage young people with HIV to make plans for a long future.

 CRS' History in Kenya

 CRS has been working in Kenya since 1965.
 Initial operations focused on emergency relief following droughts and food shortages.
 We also established maternal and child health programs to help reduce high infant mortality rates.
 Over the years, the agency's focus has shifted to a comprehensive development program that works through partners and strengthens local capacity.
-CRS programs support children orphaned by HIV, build community-based efforts to increase household incomes, improve family health and sanitation, and enhance agriculture.
+CRS programs respond to emergencies, support children orphaned by HIV, build community-based efforts to increase household incomes, improve family health and sanitation, and enhance agriculture.